dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 * In order to "paste" those into another project:
 	* copy that txt called "requirements.txt" into the folder of the new project (e.g. a new venv-environment project), in the "Scripts" subfolder
 	* pip install -r requirements.txt
-		* this will install the particular packages and their specific versions of the previous developer
+		* This will install the particular packages and their specific versions of the previous developer

 ### General Notes:

-- You should not commit the venv in github.
+- You should not commit the venv on Github.

 - You should not put project files, i.e. python scripts in the venv folders.